 File a report at your local police station.
 Poisoning companion animals is a criminal act under Greek law.

 If the kittens are with their mother and are in a place where they are safe from cars, dogs and poisoners, leave them where they are.
-Send out emails to your friends and contacts, as well as to Nine Lives, with photos and descriptions of the kittens, to tempt potential adopters.
+Send out emails to your friends and contacts, with photos and descriptions of the kittens, to tempt potential adopters.

 If the kittens’ mother is not with them, and/or they are in a dangerous spot, gather them up in a box or cage and try to find a safe place where they can stay (at your vet, in a room of your house, in a foster home) until they find permanent homes.
-Send us an email with details, so that we can help you to spread the word.
-We may also be able to help you find a short-term foster home.
+You are more than welcome to post your ad on our Nine Lives Adoptions page.